-Combined filers under Article 9-A apply the appropriate method on an individual entity basis for each company claiming a credit to determine if each company has maintained the requisite number of employees performing administrative and support functions in New York State in the tax year for which the credit is claimed.
+Combined filers under Article 9-A apply the appropriate method on an individual entity basis for each company claiming a credit, to determine if each company has maintained the requisite number of employees performing administrative and support functions in New York State in the tax year for which the credit is claimed.

-If your corporation does not meet the eligibility requirements as stated above, do not complete Schedule A, Part II.
-You are not eligible for the EZ investment tax credit.
-However, you may need to complete Schedule B if you are eligible for the EZ employment incentive credit, and Schedule C if you need to recapture a credit previously taken.
-Complete Schedule E, Parts I and II, to compute an EZ employment incentive credit, or to use a carryforward earned in a prior period.
+If your corporation does not meet either of the eligibility requirements as stated above, do not complete Schedule A, Part III.
+You are not eligible for the EZ-ITC.
+However, you may need to complete Schedule B if you are eligible for the EZ-EIC, and Schedule C if you need to recapture a credit previously taken.
+Complete Schedule E, Parts I and II, to compute an EZ-EIC, or to use a carryforward earned in a prior period.